Meet the nine volunteers who make up the Steering Committee of the Lutheran Alliance for Faith, Science and Technology.

 Lou Ann Trost

 Lou Ann Trost teaches at San Jose State University in Comparative Religious Studies and Humanities, and in the Humanities Honors Program.
-She has served as a parish pastor in Carlisle, PA, and (on an interim basis) in Chicago and Berkeley.
+She has served as a parish pastor in Carlisle, Pennsylvania, and (on an interim basis) in Chicago and Berkeley.
 She has also served as a program director at the Center for Theology and the Natural Sciences in Berkeley and as editor of the CTNS Bulletin for several years.
 She also taught at the Graduate Theological Union in Berkeley and Augustana College in Sioux Falls.
 Her interest in Religion and Science began when she first learned of Lynn White’s critique of religion and the environment while a student at Michigan.
 She switched from an English major to Natural Resources & Environment, and has studied, taught, and written about various topics at the interface of religion, science and the natural world ever since.
 Her degrees are from the University of Michigan, Lutheran Theological Seminary at Gettysburg, Lutheran School of Theology at Chicago, and the Graduate Theological Union.
 Her doctorate is in Systematic and Philosophical Theology.

 Office of the Presiding Bishop Staff Liaison